(Pocket-lint) - Get ready for an all-new next-generation console war - PlayStation and Xbox are both set to go

 SSD is where it is at with both next-gen consoles.
 Both will be adopting Solid State Drives for storage in order to speed up loading times.

-As far back as this time last year, PlayStation's Mark Cerny demonstrated that, because of the SSD inside a PS5 DevKit, a loading cut screen in Marvel's Spider-Man that usually takes 15 seconds on a PS4 only takes 0.8 seconds on the new machine.
+As far back as May last year, PlayStation's Mark Cerny demonstrated that, because of the SSD inside a PS5 DevKit, a loading cut screen in Marvel's Spider-Man that usually takes 15 seconds on a PS4 only takes 0.8 seconds on the new machine.
 This was shown in a test recorded by the Wall Street Journal's Takashi Mochizuki and posted on Twitter.

 Sony's official video comparing performance of PS4 Pro vs next-gen PlayStation pic.twitter.com/2eUROxKFLq— Takashi Mochizuki (@mochi_wsj) May 21, 2019

-By comparison, Xbox's engineers behind the Series X are also claiming that its 1TB SSD is a game changer, literally.
-During its E3 2019 reveal, they also said that the SSD storage solution can also be used as virtual RAM, thereby speeding up data access during games without you even knowing.
-That could put an end to slight stutters in open world games, for example, as assets load seamlessly in the background.
+Xbox's engineers also claim that the 1TB SSD in the Series X is a game changer, literally.
+During an E3 2019 reveal, they said that the SSD storage solution can also be used as virtual RAM, thereby speeding up data access during games without you even knowing.
+That could put an end to slight stutters in open-world games, for example, as assets load seamlessly in the background.

 Optical disc drives